When Your Leadership Does Not Model Transparency

 Safe environments are not “out there” somewhere that you can step into and enjoy.
 You must create those environments before they can be found and enjoyed.
-My appeal for the lady asking these questions is to establish that environment by studying the information in this podcast, applying it to her life, and then asking the Lord to bring her one or two people where she can export these things to them–regardless of what her leadership does.
+My appeal for the lady asking these questions is to establish that environment by studying the information in this podcast, applying it to her life, and then asking the Lord to bring her one or two people with whom she can export these things to them–regardless of what her leadership does.

 Guidelines for Sharing

 A safe environment should have all of the following elements in it.
 Each member of the group must know these things and be willing to own and practice them personally.
 There are more things than this, but they should become self-evident.
 Indeed, the Spirit of God will illuminate more elements as you grow in your understanding and practice of gospel-centered living.

 - Ability to handle the truth.

 - Ability to come alongside in a spirit of gentleness.